The variety of baseboard types, styles, materials is stunning. One can easily get lost among those.

 - This method of finishing the wall-floor joints looks really luxurious (if the work is neat).

-- I think it`s the cheapest way to finish the wall-floor joints.
+- I think it`s the most frugal way to finish the wall-floor joints.

-- It works with drywalls (tried it with gypsum wallboards and OSB or plywood).
+- It works with drywalls (tried it with gypsum wallboards and OSB and plywood).

 - It is a perfect solution for uneven and/or crooked walls, uneven tiles and stone flooring (even for the homesteads with underfloor heating).